-Make sure that staff have training that gives them the knowledge and confidence to identify children at risk of being drawn into terrorism, and to challenge extremist ideas which can be used to legitimise terrorism
+Make sure that staff have training that gives them the knowledge and confidence to identify children and families at risk of being drawn into terrorism, and to challenge extremist ideas which can be used to legitimise terrorism

-Expected to ensure children are safe from terrorist and extremist material when accessing the internet in the setting
+Ensure children are safe from terrorist and extremist material when accessing the internet in the setting

 What to do if you are concerned

 If a child makes a disclosure or allegation of abuse against an adult or other child or young person, it is important that you:

 Reassure them that they have done the right thing in telling you.